 People tend to thrive most when they have identifiable goals.
 One of the most common goals among those looking to improve their finances is to save a lump sum of money before a given deadline.
 For example, you may want to figure out how to save $10,000 in six months.

-There are three broad ways to achieve a savings goal like that.
+There are three broad ways to achieve a specific savings goal like saving $10,000 in six months.
 You can:

 - Lower your spending

 Let’s take a look at the numbers behind a few examples to demonstrate how you might go about saving so much so quickly using each strategy.

 Save More by Spending a Lot Less

 Cutting your spending over six months by $10,000 is no easy feat unless you’re a pretty big spender.
 Of course, we Americans can be… well, pretty big spenders.